Coronavirus Financing and Grants

 What About Sole Traders?

-The government has not announced any direct support for sole traders or indeed registered small businesses who don’t have any employees.
-The Government believes those who don’t employ anyone will benefit indirectly from the money flowing to low-income earners that they expect will quickly enter the economy.
-Sole traders are also eligible for the business investment initiatives but it’s highly unlikely these will be relevant to their circumstances.
+In the support measures announced in March 2020, the Government didn’t provide any direct support for sole traders or indeed registered small businesses without any employees.
+The government’s original belief that those who don’t employ anyone will still benefit indirectly from the money flowing to low-income earners and that it should quickly enter into the economy.
+Sole traders are eligible for the business investment initiatives but it’s highly unlikely these will be relevant to their circumstances.

 Australia’s Economic Response To The Coronavirus Pandemic

-At the beginning of March the Reserve Bank of Australia cut its interest rates to a then record low of 0.5%, before announcing a further rate cut to 0.25% on the 19th March.
-For the first time ever the RBA cut interest rates twice in a month and implemented a quantitative easing scheme, coming after an emergency board meeting on Monday, with an impending recession potentially on the horizon.
+At the beginning of March 2020, the Reserve Bank of Australia cut its interest rates to a then record low of 0.5%, before announcing a further rate cut to 0.25% on March 19th.
+For the first time ever the RBA cut interest rates twice in a month and implemented a quantitative easing scheme, coming after an emergency board meeting, with an impending recession potentially on the horizon.

 The now all-time low interest rates will make variable interest rate mortgages and other borrowing related products taken on a variable basis cheaper to repay.
 Given the unprecedented circumstances we may see banks making changes to their fixed rate products too.

 This is what the RBA Governor Phillip Lowe had to say…